-My neighbor keeps a lot of flammable items in his home and I just know that it is going to explode in flames.
+My neighbor keeps a lot of flammable items in his home and I just know that it is going to explode in flames, Good thing there is always a way to restore it, Just click here.
 Can I buy insurance on his house and collect a payout when it inevitably burns down?
 For that matter, could I also buy a life insurance policy on my neighbor?
 I noticed that he spends a lot of time at home.

 In America, an insurance company requires that you have an economic interest in something before issuing a policy.
 This makes it difficult to take out insurance on your neighbor’s house unless you can demonstrate that his burning house will hurt you financially.